Kiel University of Applied Sciences

-The Kiel University of Applied Sciences (German: Fachhochschule Kiel) is a University of Applied Sciences, established in 1969.
+The Kiel University of Applied Sciences (German: Hochschule für Angewandte Wissenschaften Kiel or HAW Kiel) is a University of Applied Sciences, established in 1969.
 It is one of three public institutions of higher learning in Kiel, Germany.

-It provides around 30 Bachelor‘s and Master‘s degrees, supplementary degrees and continuing education courses by the faculties of Agriculture, Business Management, Computer Science & Electrical Engineering, Mechanical Engineering, Media and Social Work and Health. there are 7824 students enrolled.
+It provides around 30 Bachelor‘s and Master‘s degrees, supplementary degrees and continuing education courses by the faculties of Agriculture, Business Management, Computer Science & Electrical Engineering, Mechanical Engineering, Media and Social Work and Health.

 The campus contains one large and a few smaller cafeterias, as well as two dorms.
-Furthermore, a planetarium, called the Mediendom, a museum of computers and a star observatory are associated with Fachhochschule.
+Furthermore, a planetarium, called the Mediendom, a museum of computers and a star observatory are associated with the University of Applied Sciences.

 In addition to the main campus in Kiel, the University of Applied Sciences has sites in Neumünster and Osterrönfeld.

 Organization

 Departments

-The Fachhochschule Kiel is divided in the following departments:
+The HAW Kiel is divided in the following departments: